NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 as per [@!RFC6840, see, section 5.2].
 Validating resolvers that support dry-run DNSSEC are signaled to treat the zone as a dry-run zone.
-Validating resolvers that support dry-run DNSSEC MUST support [@!RFC9567].
+Validating resolvers that support dry-run DNSSEC SHOULD support [@!RFC9567] in order to report possible errors back to the operators.

 Valid answers as a result of dry-run validation yield authentic data (AD) responses and clients that expect the AD flag can already benefit from the